 The Aotearoa New Zealand Science Journalism Fund is the first independent journalism fund dedicated to furthering coverage of the science-related issues that impact New Zealanders.

 It is open to all professional journalists working for mainstream media outlets (newspapers and magazines, TV, radio and news websites) as well as freelancers who collaborate with mainstream news outlets, or experienced science communicators partnering with media outlets.
 We’re looking to support science journalism projects that tackle issues in the public interest, that are too costly for mainstream media outlets to undertake alone.

 The fund was founded by Dr Rebecca Priestley from Victoria University of Wellington, who was awarded the 2016 Prime Minister’s Science Communication Prize in recognition of her 20+ year career in the sector.

 Rebecca co-leads the Centre for Science in Society at Victoria University with Dr Rhian Salmon, and teaches undergraduate courses in science communication and creative science writing, and leads a Master of Science in Society programme.
-She is the author or co-author of eight books on the history of science, including Fifteen Million Years in Antarctica, The Awa Book of New Zealand Science, Mad on Radium: New Zealand in the Atomic Age, and Dispatches from Continent Seven: an anthology of Antarctic science.
+She is the author or co-author of nine books on the history of science, including Fifteen Million Years in Antarctica, The Awa Book of New Zealand Science, Mad on Radium: New Zealand in the Atomic Age, and Dispatches from Continent Seven: an anthology of Antarctic science.
 Rebecca has written science features for New Zealand Geographic, the Conversation, and the New Zealand Listener, where she wrote a regular science column between 2010 and 2016.

 Her motivation for setting up this fund is simple, “We want to support journalism that highlights the science that underpins, or informs, major issues facing our society”.